chainloop-dev/docs/docs/getting-started/attestation-crafting.md

 See below an example of Chainloop integrated with a Github Action release job that leverages [goreleaser](https://goreleaser.com/) for building container images and binaries and AWS ECR for storage.

+In that example we enable attestation to meet the requirements of [this contract](https://github.com/chainloop-dev/docs/blob/main/examples/contracts/skynet/contract.yaml)

 :::info
 Remember to remove the `--dry-run` flag during intialization
 :::